vicmay/ToSSL/doc/keywrap_unwrap.md

 `::tossl::keywrap::unwrap` decrypts previously wrapped data using a key encryption key (KEK).
 This command is the counterpart to `::tossl::keywrap::wrap` and is used to recover the original data from wrapped/crypted data.

-**⚠️ Important Note**: This command has known implementation issues that may prevent successful unwrapping in many cases.
-The command exists and handles errors appropriately, but the actual unwrapping functionality may not work correctly.
-This is a known limitation of the current implementation.

 ## Syntax